parth1609/RAGveda/README.md

    - Chunks are stored in Neo4j with metadata and relationships

 2. **Query Processing**:
-   - User queries are automatically rewritten for better retrieval
+   - Complex queries (longer than a few words) may be automatically rewritten for better retrieval
    - Queries are embedded and used for semantic search
    - Top-k most relevant chunks are retrieved